ZhenyingZhu/StudyNotes/EPI.markdown

 Test for palindromic permutations
 - Check if all chars are show in pairs except one.
 T(n)=O(n), S(n)=O(n).

+#### 13.2
+Is an anonymous letter constructible?
+- Hash the letter character counts.
+Iterate the magazine, if all characters are available, return true.
+T(n)=O(n), S(n)=O(m), where m is the letter and n is the magazine.

+#### 13.3
+Implement an ISBN cache
+- Key is ISBN, value is price.
+Insert until cache is full, then use LRU to remove entry by implement a linked list queue with hash table record key and list node.
+- lazy garbage collection: when cache size is doubled, abandon half at once.
+This will increase lookup failure rate.

+#### 13.4

 ## Notation, Language and Index
 ### Notation